hivehand/util/README.md

 # Utils

 This is a small set of tools that scratch various personal itches.
-You may or may not find and of them remotely useful.
+You may or may not find any of them remotely useful.

 (See also the excellent [moreutils][].)

 [moreutils]: https://joeyh.name/code/moreutils/

 ## dl